Do the maps include SAC and MTB ratings?

 • Can I use the map(s) on multiple devices?

 Yes you can!
-Unlike Garmin, our Talkytoaster TT HD Topo/Topo Pro maps are not licensed per device, but per customer, so they can be used on as many Garmin (or other compatible systems) as you personally own (for personal, non-commercial use) at no ...
+Unlike Garmin, our Talkytoaster TT HD Topo/Topo Pro maps are licensed per customer/user, not licensed per device (unlike Garmin's own maps) so they can be used on as many Garmin (or other compatible systems) as you personally own (for ...

 • Ordnance Survey (OS) Maps for Ireland?